drag

 For a more permanent solution (that won’t leave you orange)

 By now, I’ve convinced so many friends to use gradual tanning face drops.
 Even the men.
-It’s way less scary than actual fake tan, you just add a few drops (start with one to two, build to three or four) to whatever moisturiser or serum you use at night, mix it together in your hands and apply to your face, blending down your neck.
+It’s way less scary than actual fake tan, trust me.
+At night, put the moisturiser or serum you use in the palm of your hand.
+Add 2-3 drops of the gradual tan, then mix it thoroughly in your hands and apply it to your face, blending well at the temples and down your neck.
+Wash your hands.

 For more on summer beauty tips, try this.